-• Maximum CLTV ratio for the cash out transaction is based up on the lower of the current appraised value or the borrower's initial investment in the purchase price plus documented improvements
+• Maximum CLTV ratio for the cash out transaction is based up on the lower of the current appraised value or the purchase price plus documented improvements

 4.2.4.
 PROPERTIES LISTED FOR SALE

 To be eligible for a Rate/Term refinance, the subject property must be taken off the market on or before the application date.
 For investment property, if the subject property was listed for sale in the past 12 months prior to application date, a minimum of 36 months prepayment penalty would be required, and the borrower cannot buydown to no prepayment penalty unless prepayment penalty is prohibited by state.